-How else might social inequality and obesity be referred to?
+How else might cognitive behavioural therapy, self esteem and eating disorders be referred to?
 Include even slight variations - otherwise your search results will exclude them.

 How many can you think of?
 List them here: (if you get really stuck, refer to the appendix of this document for some ideas)